Kalevala: Louhi

 Louhi, the Mistress of the North, is the shamanistic matriarch of the people of Pohjola, a people rivalling those of Kalevala.
 She is the cause of much trouble for Kalevala and its people.

 Louhi at one point saves Väinämöinen's life.
 She has many daughters whom the heroes of Kalevala make many attempts, some successful, to seduce.
 Louhi plays a major part in the battle to prevent the heroes of Kalevala from stealing back the Sampo, which as a result is ultimately destroyed.
 She is a powerful witch with a skill almost on a par with that of Väinämöinen.

 Kullervo

 Kullervo is the vengeful, mentally ill, tragic son of Kalervo.
 He was abused as a child and sold into slavery to Ilmarinen.
 He is put to work and treated badly by Ilmarinen's wife, whom he later kills.
 Kullervo is a misguided and troubled youth, at odds with himself and his situation.
-He often goes into berserk rage, and in the end commits suicide.
+He often goes into trance, and in the end commits suicide.